-This Library curates a recent collection of books in the following disciplines: Management, Accountancy, Finance, Marketing, Project Management, Economics, Computer-based Accounting, Auditing, Business Mathematics and Statistics, Business English, Science and Social Science.
+This Library curates a recent collection of books in the following disciplines:

+Management, Accountancy,

+Finance, Marketing, Project

+Management, Economics,

+Computer-based Accounting,

+Auditing, Business Mathematics

+and Statistics, Business English, Science and Social Science.
 It consists of more than twelve thousand books in addition to the periodicals.
-It renders reading materials to the FBS in books, periodicals, compact disks, annuals, yearbooks, dictionaries, encyclopedias, etc. The Library lends books to students and staff for one week for stack and overnight for reference.
+It renders reading materials to the FBS in books, periodicals, compact disks, annuals, yearbooks, dictionaries, encyclopedias, etc. The library lends books to students and staff for one week for stack and overnight for reference.
 Further, it has the 'Sri Lanka Collection' where students can find books published by Sri Lankan authors.

-8.5 Healthcare Facilities
+7.5 Healthcare Facilities

 The university provides healthcare services in two different places.
 One location is the Park Road Administration building, and another one is the Pambaimadu premises.
 The students and the staff could get the healthcare services in both places.
-A full-time University Medical Officer (UMO) at the health centre in Pambaimadu is available from 8.30 am to 1.30 pm, and from 2 pm to 4.15 pm, the UMO will be available at the Park Road University premises.
-A female nurse on a contract is looking after the medical centre at Park Road premises.
-The students should get their medical certificates endorsed by the University Medical Officer before submitting.
+A full-time University Medical Officer (UMO) at the health centre in Pambaimadu is available from 8.30 am to 1.30 pm.
+From 2 pm to 4.15 pm, the UMO will be available at the Park Road University premises.
+The students should get their medical certificates endorsed by the University Medical Officer before submitting the medical certificates.

-8.6 Fitness Center
+7.6 Fitness Center